okta/okta-auth-dotnet/README.md

 * [Building the SDK](#building-the-sdk)
 * [Contributing](#contributing)

-This repository contains the Okta Authentication SDK for .NET.
-This SDK is used in your server-side code to interact with the [Okta Authentication API](https://developer.okta.com/docs/api/resources/authn).
+This repository contains the Okta Authentication SDK for .NET which is used in your server-side code to interact with the [Okta Authentication API](https://developer.okta.com/docs/api/resources/authn).

 For high level information about the features of the Okta Authentication product see [Okta Authentication](https://developer.okta.com/product/authentication).